Chaco vs Teva: Who Makes the Better Adventure Sandal?

 Quality & durability

-Tevas has been in the sandal game forever and were the original outdoor sandal.
+Teva has been in the sandal game forever and were the original outdoor sandal.
 Both shoes are good quality and very durable.
 As mentioned, Chacos have a thicker sole on the sandal so they tend to be more durable.
-Additionally, since Tevas uses a velcro system, sometimes when the velcro wears out you have to throw out the shoe because the straps no longer stick.
+Additionally, since Tevas use a velcro system, sometimes when the velcro wears out you have to throw out the shoe because the straps no longer stick (I have had my pair of Tevas for 8 years and this has yet to happen).
 Also both shoes float, so when you're out in the water you don't have to worry about accidentally sinking a shoe.
 I'm going to say that both are the same quality for their own reasons.
 The only thing Chaco has over Teva is they don't have velcro that can fluff out over time.

 I went to each brand's website to find the price of the shoe being reviewed.
 The Teva Hurricane costs $60 and the Chaco Z1 costs $105.
 So the Tevas are significantly cheaper.
 However, that's not to say you can't find Chacos on sale or for cheaper!
 See below for some I found on sale :)

-I love both.
-Really.
 If you asked me which you should buy I would ask you what you plan to do with them.
 If you told me you wanted a pair of camp sandals that you could take backpacking, I would recommend Tevas.
 If you wanted a pair of shoes for kayaking or that could be taken on wet hikes where you'd be hiking with wet feet, I would say Chacos for sure.
-The verdict: I have no verdict.
-It's really up to personal preference and style.
-Like I've already said, I really love both my pairs and I use them both regularly for different reasons.
-Also, I know this review is for Tevas and Chacos so that's what I'm focusing on but there are SO MANY other shoe choices.
-I linked some minimalist sandals at the end of the post as well.